Designed to prepare students for positions in the dental assistant field.

 Admission Dates: Fall and spring quarters

 Prerequisites: Prospective students must complete all items in the Program Requirement Packet prior to being eligible to register for Dental Assistant courses.
 This includes documentation of current immunizations or laboratory verification of immune status.
 This includes, but is not limited to, Hepatitis B series including a positive titer, Tetanus/ Diphtheria, Tuberculosis Test, Measles/ Mumps/Rubella, and Varicella as required by contracts with clinical facilities and CDC recommendations.
 Students must have a current Basic Life Support (CPR) card for healthcare providers, a First Aid card, and a current dental examination form completed by their dentist.

 Provides a foundation of knowledge of dental sciences, dental assisting skills, dental materials, dental laboratory procedures, radiography, infection control, and office management skills.

 Students will develop an understanding of the role of the dental assistant within the dental care team.
-Graduates are qualified for entry-level positions, expanded-duties dental assistants, and coordinating assistants in the dental office.
+Graduates are qualified for entry-level positions and for positions as expanded-duties dental assistants and coordinating assistants in the dental office.

-In order to participate in the externship, students must have all general education requirements completed and receive a “No Record On File” report from the Washington State Patrol, related to Crimes Against Persons.
-Students must be at least 18 years of age and have a high school diploma or GED prior to entering the program (per ADA standards).
+In order to participate in the externship, students must complete all general education requirements and receive a “No Record On File” report from the Washington State Patrol, related to Crimes against Persons.
+Students must be at least 18 years of age and have a high school diploma or high school equivalency diploma (per ADA standards).

 |Catalog #||Course Name||Credits|